-These are what you want for a holiday party: buttery puff pastry tartlets topped with oven-roasted pears, balsamic-caramelized red onions and goat cheese crumbles.
+These are what you want for a holiday party: buttery puff pastry pear tarts topped with balsamic-caramelized red onions and goat cheese crumbles.
 A drizzle of spicy chili-honey puts it over the top.

 We recently found a combination that requires a little more prep time, but is so worth it: roasted pears, caramelized red onions, goat cheese and chili-infused honey.
 It’s so satisfying that these tarts, maybe with a simple cheese board, are all you need to wow and satisfy your guests.
 The toppings can be made in advance and even assembled the day before, so all you need to do the day of the party is pop them in the oven.
 Easy peasy.

 Also, don’t forget to check out our tips for buying and cooking pears below.
 The variety you buy matters!